26 Jan 2022

 Both versions of the 2019 Shield offer three settings for up-scaling 720p or 1080p sources into 4k resolution.
 These are basic, enhanced and unique to Nvidia, AI-enhanced.

 A key difference between the two models is that the Shield Pro has a built in Plex media server.
 This can server as a central hub to share media files to all other devices on your network.

-It should be noted that both devices have Plex media center player installed and can play files from across the network.
+It should be noted that both devices can have Plex Media Center player installed and can play files from across a home network.
 However, only the Shield Pro has the built in server to share files in the opposite direction.